junxit/us-congress-bills-119/metadata.md

 - 2025-06-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment.
 With written report No. 119-27.
 - 2025-06-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment.
 With written report No. 119-27.
 - 2025-06-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 89.
+- 2025-07-14 — Passed Senate with an amendment by Voice Vote. (consideration: CR S4339; text of amendment in the nature of a substitute: CR S4340-4341)
+- 2025-07-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.